khaledosman/vue-express-todo-app/README.md

 4. Implement some Input/Form validation
 5. Show confirmation before deleting a task
 6. Error handling in case of server errors
-7. Add more fields to the todo, like date/time and/or project.